July - Week 1

 She then taught art for the next 35 years at Shaw Junior High School, a school for Black children aged between 11-14.
 She very much did more than just teach students in classes, she arranged community arts programmes to get the kids interested in art and in 1938 she organised, as she put it; "...the first art gallery in the D.C. public schools in 1938, securing paintings by outstanding Negro artists from the Howard Gallery of Art."

-She also kept up her art education in her middle age, getting a Masters in Art Education in 1934 and in 1950 she began taking night and weekend classes at American University (yes, that is really it's name) to improve and refine her craft (it's never too late to elarn new htings!)
+She also kept up her art education in her middle age, getting a Masters in Art Education in 1934 and in 1950 she began taking night and weekend classes at American University (yes, that is really its name) to improve and refine her craft (it's never too late to learn new things!)
 She also very much kept her ear in the wider Black art 'community', I would be here all day listing all the things she did up to 1960 but let me tell you it was a lot!
 All of this is what influenced her own art style late in her life.

 So, in 1960 she retired from teaching at 68 and so became a full time artist.
 Her distinctive style was very much inspired by the Color Field Painting movement, focusing on large solid blocks of colour representing something abstract.
-Although she developed a more 'moasic' like visual style to her pieces which I find makes them slightly dreamy looking despite the bold colours.
+Although she developed a more 'mosaic' like visual style to her pieces which I find makes them slightly dreamy looking despite the bold colours.
 She managed to achieve success in her lifetime (despite many things against her; her race, her gender and her age) with her work being shown at museums.

 She continued painting well into her 80s and died in 1978 aged 86 in Washington D.C which had been her home for 70 years.